NVIDIA/warp/docs/modules/introduction.rst

 Unsupported Features
 ^^^^^^^^^^^^^^^^^^^^

-To achieve high performance some dynamic language features are not supported:
+To achieve good performance on GPUs some dynamic language features are not supported:

 * Array slicing notation
 * Lambda functions